Visperi/OsrsHelper/README.md

 - `Beautifulsoup4` version 4.6.0
 - `discord.py` version 0.16.12 **not rewrite**
 - `tabulate` version 0.8.2

-Code should work with newer versions of these modules if no major updates are not made.
-Only exception is discord.py which will **not** work if updated to rewrite.

 # Installation
 Unfortunately the bot is not guaranteed to work without downloading both finnish and english versions.